Been Awhile Since I’ve Posted Here

 How To Start A Furry Convention

 So, you want to start a furry convention!
 Great!
 We’ll never say no to a new event.
-And this is a topic I happen to know a little about, as I’ve been staffing/running conventions for 20 years now.
+And this is a topic I happen to know a little about, as I’ve been staffing/running conventions for nearly 30 years now.
 (I’m old)

 Let’s start with a few questions I’d like to throw out, the sort of questions every new convention organizer should ask themselves…